 The English Education program is one of 12 teacher education programs offered at UNCP.
 English Education majors are subject to Teacher Education Program policies, admission requirements, continuation requirements, and graduation requirements.
 For more information about teacher education policies and requirements, turn to the previous section.

-The English Education program is accredited by the National Council of Teachers of English, the National Association for the Accreditation of Teacher Education (NCATE), and the NC State Board of Education.
+The English Education program is accredited by the National Council of Teachers of English, the National Council for Accreditation of Teacher Education (NCATE), and approved by the NC State Board of Education.

 Dr. Denise Feikema